abrasic/redshift-material-builder/README.md

 ### Alpha Input
   * When using alphas, this creates a sprite node supporting the [type of alpha map](https://help.maxon.net/r3d/blender/en-us/index.html#html/Sprite+Node.html#SpriteNode-OpacityCalculation) you'll be using.

+### Diffuse is Alpha
+  * Instead of an independent alpha map, the alpha channel of the diffuse map may be used instead.

-### Displacement Scale
+### Normal/Bump/Displacement Scale
-  * Sets the scale of the displacement to the number specified.
+  * Sets the scale for the specified bump mapping systems.

+### UV Map
+  * The UV map to be used for building the material.

+### Use UDIM
+  * When enabled, all texture sources will use UDIM tiles.

 ### Delete Nodes Before Build
   * Deletes all nodes in the active material before building.